ateucher/pkg-dev-psc-2024-04-29/README.md

 | 15:00 - 15:30 | *Coffee break*                                                |
 | 15:30 - 17:00 | Continuous Integration; Package Website; Package Distribution |

+## Instructors

+Andy Teucher is a data scientist and package developer with a passion for teaching others to learn how to use data science tools to make their work more efficient and reproducible.
+His background is in conservation biology, with an MSc in Ecology from the University of Calgary.
+He has spent much of his career as a data scientist in government, where he made it his mission to promote and teach open, reproducible data science practices.
+He has written R packages for internal use in his teams as well as for a broader audience, with several hosted on CRAN.
+Andy especially enjoys developing packages to make it easier to work with spatial data in R.
+Andy is a certified Software Carpentry and Data Carpentry instructor, and has led many workshops teaching programming skills to scientists and data professionals.

+Sam Albers is a data scientist with 15 years experience writing code for scientific research.
+Sam wrote his first line of code to process data collected on salmon spawning in the Horsefly River watershed.
+Gradually, he ended up spending more time writing code than studying salmon and moved into a full time data scientist role in government.
+During that time, Sam developed several packages to facilitate reproducible research and gained a solid foundation in what ittakes to build a good R package.

 ------------------------------------------------------------------------